 For her birthday, Chantal got Ottolenghi’s latest cookbook, Simple.
-We already have quite a few recipes that we want to try out.
+So we already have quite a few recipes that we want to try out.

 The first one was already a hit.
-Steamed cauliflower in mustard, cumin, and curry infused cheesy sauce, which is then topped with a crispy panko and cheese crust.
+Steamed cauliflower in mustard, cumin, and curry-infused cheesy sauce is then topped with a crispy panko and cheese crust.
 This is proper comfort food for cold days!

 I found a precursor of this recipe on the Guardian website.
 But in Ottolenghi’s aim to make his – indeed often elaborate – recipes quicker and with less exotic ingredients, this one got a makeover too.